grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 Depending on the configured frequencies of successes and failures, the circuit breaker transits from one state to another.

-Grafana Mimir ingester circuit breakers are an experimental feature.
+{{% admonition type="note" %}}Grafana Mimir ingester circuit breakers are an experimental feature.
-They independently protect Mimir's write and read paths from slow push and read requests.
+They independently protect Mimir's write and read paths from slow requests.
+For the time being they don't protect ingesters from other issues.
+{{% /admonition %}}

-More precisely, Grafana Mimir ingesters distinguish between _push requests circuit breakers_ and _read requests circuit breakers_.
+More precisely, Grafana Mimir ingesters distinguish between _push requests circuit breakers_ and _read requests circuit breakers_, and they can be configured independently.
+It is possible to configure the maximum allowed duration of both push and read requests, as well as the highest frequency of the slow requests before the circuit breakers open and start protecting the ingesters.
+For the time being Grafana Mimir.

 ### Push requests circuit breakers